 There may be other costs involved in your care depending on which type of treatment you require.
 You need to also check with your health fund to see what is covered.
 Potential areas of cost are:

 The out of pocket charges required by our anaesthetists and surgical assistants are not set by us.
 These often vary depending on you level of cover.
 We can give you an estimate of these costs prior to booking surgery.
 Once you are allocated to an operating list we will give you the contact details of the anaesthetist and surgical assistant should you wish to obtain the exact amount their services will incur.

 Prior to surgery radiology and pathology tests may be required.
 These may require additional costs.
 Contact us and we will let you know if there are Bulk Billing options available.

-Usually the hospital stay, any implants required, and the postoperative care are all covered by your insurance.
+Usually the hospital stay, any implants required, and the postoperative inpatient rehabilitation are all covered by your insurance.

-If your private health insurance company requires the payment of an excess they will take this on the day of the procedure.
+If your private health insurance company requires the payment of an excess (often around $500) they will take this on the day of the procedure.
 Contact your insurer to check your policy and the excess.